Can leaders really effect change in data?

 Get a free preview of the course

-If you’re a leader who’s left with any doubt about whether you should sign up to one of the upcoming cohorts, our free no obligation preview event will answer any of your lingering questions.
+If you’re a leader who’s left with any doubt about whether you should sign up to one of the upcoming courses, our free no obligation preview event will answer any of your lingering questions.

 Come along on 20 November, 12-12:45pm, for a quick look at what the course involves and a chance to ask any questions you have.